 Associate Professor of Music

 Phillip A. Swan is Co-Director of Choral Studies and Musical Director for LU Musicals.
-Swan co-directs Cantala (Lawrence University Women’s Choir - invited to sing at the 2006 North Central ACDA convention in Omaha, NE and the 2011 National ACDA conference in Chicago, IL) and Concert Choir, directs the Lawrence Hybrid Ensemble (jazz, early, contemporary and world music); teaches courses in conducting, musical theatre and music education; supervises student teachers and coaches student organized a cappella groups.
-He is also active in the Appleton community, serving as choir director at Appleton Alliance Church, and Artistic Director and Conductor for the community choir, newVoices.
-Swan received his BA in music education from Concordia College, Moorhead, MN, MM in Choral Conducting from UT El Paso, and has completed all coursework for the DMA in Choral Conducting at the University of Miami (Florida).
-His doctoral essay is focused on the choral works of Eric Whitacre.
+Swan co-directs Cantala and Concert Choir, directs Hybrid Ensemble (jazz, early, contemporary and world music); teaches courses in conducting, musical theatre and music education; and coaches student organized a cappella groups.
+He is active in the Appleton community, serving as artistic director and conductor for newVoices and is choir director at Appleton Alliance Church.
+Swan received his BA in music education from Concordia College, Moorhead, MN, MM in Choral Conducting from UT El Paso, and the DMA in Choral Conducting from the University of Miami (Florida).
+His doctoral essay is entitled, "In His Own Words: The Choral Music of Eric Whitacre from 1991-2004."

 Contact by e-mail: email@example.com